 Grooming is a catch-all term which can describe the entire process of working the snow to make it better for skiing.
 On here, it usually means the machines have left a corduroy surface.

-Tracksetting: Setting tracks is normally the final step in the whole process of trail grooming.
+Tracksetting: Setting tracks is normally the final step in the whole process of trail grooming and can be accomplished with a snowmobile pulling an implement or a snowcat.
 Depending on the temperature, the snow characteristics, or previous grooming, the tracks can be very soft for a few hours after tracksetting.
 A snowcat will generally make a firmer track than an implement pulled by a snowmobile.

 Starting from scratch on unpacked snow, the grooming process from start to finish can require three or four passes with the snowcat.
 On Thursday night, when James was working on Elk Pass, it would have required four passes to complete the process.